Skip to content

 • If we want to subclass to override just one method, just to tweak it a little bit -- this can be done by wrapping the original class, not subclassing it.

 • In practice we typically define all fields, and the __init__ method, on the final class that we instantiate.
-Every so often we could do them on an abstract class though, in which case the final subclasses will only be implementing methods.
+(In principle we could do it in an abstract class if we wanted, and let its concrete subclasses still provide implementations of a few methods, it's just rare to need that.)

 • You should never use the hasattr builtin.
-You probably meant to declare this attribute/method on an abstract base class.
+You should declare this attribute or method on an abstract base class.

 • To access an attribute on an abstract class, it can be declared using equinox.AbstractVar; the eventual final subclass must provide this as a field or property.